 - Watching Lecture Videos Ahead of Lecture: Since the lecture period will be primarily devoted to problem solving and practice with the material, working your way through the scheduled videos beforehand is a necessity to be prepared for class.
 It is not necessary that you have a perfect grasp of everything before you arrive to lecture, but you do need to have spent enough time with the material that you are in a position to learn through practice, and to ask questions about topics that you feel need further clarification. - Reading the Textbook: Much of the material covered in organic chemistry is complex, and the details are important.
 It is difficult to absorb these details in the context of a lecture and discussion alone.
-You should therefore make sure to read the relevant sections of the textbook, in addition to watching the lecture videos, in order to help cement your understanding of the material, work through in-text examples and make sure you catch any details that you may have missed. - o Working Homework Problems: Working through examples is absolutely essential to developing the facility with organic reactions that is necessary to succeed in the course.
+You should therefore make sure to read the relevant sections of the textbook, in addition to watching the lecture videos, in order to help cement your understanding of the material, work through in-text examples and make sure you catch any details that you may have missed. - Working Homework Problems: Working through examples is absolutely essential to developing the facility with organic reactions that is necessary to succeed in the course.
 As you read through the chapters in the textbook, you should work through all of the in-text problems, as these generally represent a check on basic comprehension of the material presented.
 Afterward, you can move on to the list of suggested end-of-chapter problems.
 Note that this list represents the minimum set of problems that you should expect to complete in order to achieve the necessary competency level, and to master the material you should plan on working many additional problems on topics that you find especially challenging.
-As assessments approach, there will be additional problems to work through, as well as practice exams to give you a sense of what to expect from the actual course exams. - o Completing Lab Assignments: Each lab day will involve a follow-up assignment to be submitted before noon on the day of the next lab meeting.
+Homework sets should be completed as we are progressing through the content, so that when exam week arrives you a prepared to work through the additional exam preparation materials provided. - Completing Lab Assignments: Each lab day will involve a follow-up assignment to be submitted before noon on the day of the next lab meeting.
 This assignment may be as simple as submission of notes taken during the synchronous lab session, or in some cases may involve additional practice to be done asynchronously.
 Each grouping will also involve preparation of a typed summary report that will generally be due one week after the final day of the grouping.
 Lab reports submitted after the due date will receive a grade deduction of 10% for each class day that they are late.